 - lemon or lime juice to taste (1-2 tsp)

 - PREPARE LETTUCE AND GARNISHES.
 To toast nuts, shake in dry pan over medium heat until light brown and toasted, about 5 minutes.
 Transfer to cutting board and roughly chop.

 - COOK FROZEN DUMPLINGS: Cook dumplings (or potstickers) according to package directions.
-You can boil (4-5 minutes) or pan fry (about 10 minutes).
+You can boil (4-5 minutes) or pan fry in a large skillet (about 10 minutes).
 Set aside.

-- MAKE PEANUT SAUCE: Whisk together all ingredients for peanut sauce until creamy smooth.
-Taste and adjust seasonings and level of heat (if using hot sauce).
+- MAKE PEANUT SAUCE: Whisk together all ingredients for peanut sauce in a medium bowl until creamy smooth.
+Taste and adjust seasonings and level of heat (if you like a spicy peanut sauce, add more of the hot sauce, or you can add less if you want it milder).
 This can be made ahead.

 - ASSEMBLE AND SERVE: Cut dumplings in half or thirds (or keep whole if preferred).
 Place equivalent of 4-5 halves small dumplings in each lettuce leaf.
 Drizzle on peanut sauce.
 Sprinkle with garnishes (carrots, green onion, nuts, and/or cilantro).
 Serve on cutting board, platter or individual plates.
 Pass lime/lemon slices to squeeze on top if desired.

 - Dumplings: Use any kind of dumpling, pot sticker or won ton you like or have on hand.
 Pan fry or boil them as you prefer.